 Catteries, kennels and doggie daycare centres are very popular.
 Owners working long hours feel guilty about leaving their dogs at home all day.
 At doggie daycare, the owner knows their dog is playing, socialising, and getting some exercise and they see the value in that.

 Dog groomers are another growing business trend.
 Dog grooming stylists will clip, scissor, wash, blow dry and trim their canine clients' fur.
 People are also spending a lot more at pet shops, buying the myriad of pet accessories they stock, from pet carriers and pet beds to fancy toys, designer foods, and even clothes.
+Some of these pet shops stock Salt Bags' range of reusable bags too, ideal for storing pet toys in.

 Our pets give us a lot of pleasure and when they're seen as part of the family, it's only natural that we want to do our best to keep them safe, healthy and happy.